Estimates of Beta_0 and Beta_1:

 Linear model selection

-Potential problems with Linear Regression
+Potential issues with Linear Regression

 Appendices

 Problem?
 The numbers you use specify a relationship between the categories.
-For example, we are saying a Bachelors degree is above a HS diploma (in particular, is worth 2x more).
-So \beta_{edu} (B) = 2 \times \beta_{edu} (HS).
+For example, we are saying a Bachelors degree is above a HS diploma (in particular, it is worth 2x more).
+So, \beta_{edu} (B) = 2 \times \beta_{edu} (HS).

 \begin{pmatrix} R \\ G \\ G \\ B \\ \end{pmatrix} = \begin{pmatrix} 1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \\ \end{pmatrix}, where the first column represents red, second green and third blue.

-\begin{pmatrix} R \\ G \\ G \\ B \\ \end{pmatrix} = \begin{pmatrix} 0 & 0 \\ 1 & 0 \\ 1 & 0 \\ 0 & 1 \\ \end{pmatrix}, where now the first column is green, second is blue.
-If both columns are 0, then it represents red (implicitly).
+\begin{pmatrix} R \\ G \\ G \\ B \\ \end{pmatrix} = \begin{pmatrix} 0 & 0 \\ 1 & 0 \\ 1 & 0 \\ 0 & 1 \\ \end{pmatrix}, where the first column is an indicator for “green”, second for “blue”.
+If both values are 0 for a given observation (i.e., a given row), this observation is ‘Red’.

 Lecture Outline